1. New York Jets: Sam Darnold QB USC

 Quarterback is a clear need as projected starter Brian Hoyer is merely a stop gap till 2018.
 They paid plenty of attention this past offseason towards Kirk Cousins and Jimmy Garappalo and that is where I believe they go after the season.
 Taking a quarterback in free agency will allow the 49ers to target Key giving them and explosive edge rusher that they haven’t had since Aldon Smith.

+With DaShone Kizer continuing his development and showing promise, the Browns can look in another direction with their top pick.
 Wherever Hue Jackson has gone, running the football has been paramount to his offenses.
 Isaiah Crowell hasn’t played bad, but he isn’t the feature back this team needs.
 Barkley’s combination of speed and power has allowed him to dominant since arriving at Penn State.
-Barkley would give the Browns an elite runner behind a talented offensive line which should only help take the pressure off whoever their quarterback is.

 6. Jacksonville Jaguars: Josh Rosen QB UCLA

-Another year of Blake Bortels struggles and it could be finally time to move on from him, especially since the 2018 class could have at least three top rated quarterback prospects.
+All indications point to Blake Bortels struggles continuing which means the Jaguars could be finally time to move on from him.
 Rosen has all the physical tools but concerns about his leadership skill are very similar to that of Connor Cook a couple years back.
-If those concerns can be debunked and he’s able to bounce back from injury we could see Rosen push Sam Darnold to be the first quarterback taken in the draft.
+If those concerns can be debunked and he’s able to bounce back from injury, we could see Rosen push Sam Darnold to be the first quarterback taken in the draft.

 9. New Orleans Saints: Harold Landry DE Boston College